Insharior: UX Case Study & Design Process

 Audience

-Insharior’s main targets are young people in society and early 20’s in South Korea.
-Due to their economic and occupational conditions, move their house in short term(between 1 ~ 2 years) is very common.
-It’s the biggest reason why they can’t collect interior items in their house, or buy an expensive housewares.
+Insharior's main audience is people in their early twenties in South Korea.
+Due to economic and occupational circumstances, moving every 1–2 years is common—the biggest reason they cannot invest in interior items or expensive housewares.

 Audience — Lifestyle

-1. Usually spend their time in small rented room
+1. Spend most of their time in a small rented room.

 TV show about 'self interior' in South Korea